basecamp/bc3-api/sections/client_correspondences.md

         "name": "Honcho Design"
       }
     },
-    "content": "Hey everyone - we're in the home stretch!
+    "content": "<div>Hey everyone - we're in the home stretch!
 It's hard to believe how far we've come in just about 6 weeks.
 We've made incredible progress - created an in depth strategy and plan of attack, built an awesome experience and design, and backed it with incredible technology.
 We're so thrilled to be nearing the finish line - not just that we did it, but the way we did it.<br><br>\n\n  Of course, we're not quite there yet so we don't want to start celebrating just yet .
 We're running through our final bug fixes and those should be done today.
 We'll want one more pass by legal to take a look.
 And then of course, one more eyeball from the Leto team.
-In fact, we're in such good shape, we could even launch the site as-is - it's really solid.<br><br>\n\n  Please let us know if there's anything else on your minds before launch, but just wanted to report back that we're in good shape and on target to launch on schedule!", "subject": "Final deliverables and launch are right around the corner", "replies_count": 5,
+In fact, we're in such good shape, we could even launch the site as-is - it's really solid.<br><br>\n\n  Please let us know if there's anything else on your minds before launch, but just wanted to report back that we're in good shape and on target to launch on schedule!</div>", "subject": "Final deliverables and launch are right around the corner", "replies_count": 5,
     "replies_url": "https://3.basecampapi.com/195539477/buckets/2085958499/client/recordings/9007199254741734/replies.json"